 As the weather in Norway can be very unpredictable, make sure to check the cancellation policies in case of inclement weather.
 It is no fun driving around in the clouds.

-Cobbled pedestrian shopping streets abound with quality Norwegian goods – hand-knitted sweaters, wood, pewter, glass, ceramics and jewellery and gifts unique to Stavanger, such as replicas of Viking-age jewellery discovered in the area.
+Cobbled pedestrian shopping streets abound with quality Norwegian goods – hand-knitted sweaters, wood, pewter, glass, ceramics and jewelry and gifts unique to Stavanger, such as replicas of Viking-age jewelry discovered in the area.